mrjclark/FinApp/Governance/Standards/07 Cryptography Standards.md

 #### 3.8.3 Implementation Traceability
 - Each cryptographic control must be traceable to a control ID, mechanism type, and contributor attestation.
-- Symbolic tags (e.g., AES256-GCM, RSA-SIG) must be used in documentation and commit messages to reinforce clarity and auditability.
+- Tags (e.g., AES256-GCM, RSA-SIG) must be used in documentation and commit messages to reinforce clarity and auditability.

 ### 3.9 Contributor Key Stewardship